 [Section 30 inserted by No. 4 of 2002 s.
 26.]

-31. Exemptions from compliance with this Act
+31. Exemptions from this Act, powers to grant

 (1) The Commissioner may in writing grant an exemption from compliance with this Act to a financier, car hire operator or an auctioneer who —